Itsfoss0/90-days-of-web/day03/README.md

     - __NS record__ - Specifies the authoritative nameserver for a domain
     - __MX record__ - Specifies where the emails for a domain should be routed, making it possible to direct emails to a mail server
     - __TXT records__ - For verification and security.
 Include SPF records and DKIM records which helps identify your domain as a trusted source for email systems.
 This helps your emails from being treated as spam
+- Just to mention some security concerns with DNS (They are beyond the scope of this session and we will not look at them in detail)

+    - DNS reflection and amplification attacks
+    - Typosquating
+    - DNS cache poisoning

 Thats it for today, see you in the [next](../day04) session